Atulin/htmxlike/README.md

 # htmxlike

-HTMLX but in under 500 bytes and JSON-friendly.
+HTMLX but in under 1 KB and JSON-friendly.

 ## Keywords